Summer intern explores marine energy through fieldwork and resource assessments

 She also learned how to deploy instruments such as acoustic doppler current profilers, or ADCP, and single-beam sonars to collect bathymetry data for the TRTS river floor.
 The data collected with these instruments will help researchers and marine energy innovators determine if the bodies of water scanned have good potential for the generation of marine energy.
 Andriesen saw the data collection and troubleshooting side of research while working at the TRTS and gained important problem-solving skills for fieldwork.

-For the other half of her internship, Andriesen worked with Eloise Brown on resource assessments for potential hydrokinetic energy projects in rural Alaska.
+For the other half of her internship, Andriesen worked with Eloise Petrone Brown on resource assessments for potential hydrokinetic energy projects in rural Alaska.
 Andriesen used the Marine Hydrokinetic ToolKit, or MHKiT, in Python to analyze ADCP data from 2023 collected in the Kotzebue Channel.
 From this, she made a workflow to standardize ADCP analysis with MHKiT.

-Brown and Andriesen also traveled to Kotzebue to deploy a mooring with an ADCP for a three-month collection period.
+Petrone Brown and Andriesen also traveled to Kotzebue to deploy a mooring with an ADCP for a three-month collection period.

 Another critical part of Andriesen’s internship was community involvement.
-While in Kotzebue, Brown and Andriesen met with locals to share information about their research.
+While in Kotzebue, Petrone Brown and Andriesen met with locals to share information about their research.

 Marine energy is an extremely promising option for sustainable energy.
 It makes use of a consistent and plentiful resource, and if implemented correctly it can have minimal impact on surrounding ecosystems.
 While marine energy is still largely in the research and development phase, the potential for its use in Alaska’s remote communities is immense.
 Real-world testing at the TRTS as well as resource assessments are critical steps to bringing another sustainable energy option to Alaskans.